 And when they are playing, they are learning!
 The learning is happening not only in their minds, but also in their bodies.
 Coordination, balance, and motor planning skills are improving and each new skill they learn is the foundation for the next, more complicated skill.

 2-Year-Old and 3-Year-Old Milestones: Gross Motor Skills

 Between the ages of 2 and 3, your child is beginning to jump!
 One day, you’ll see her do it for the first time and after that, you will see it over and over and over again!
 Once kids start to jump, they don’t want to stop.
 Your child may be able to jump down from the bottom step or jump forward a few inches on the floor.
 She may have enough body control to understand what happens when she jumps on a trampoline — BIG TIME FUN!

 Balance at this age improves to the point of being able to stand on one foot for a few seconds.
-Your child may be able to pedal a tricycle and gallop like a horse.
+Your child may be able to pedal a tricycle, gallop like a horse, and throw a ball in the direction of a target.
 On a set of stairs, your child will be more aware of her safety and will be able to go up and down, holding onto a rail and placing both feet (or maybe even one foot!) on each stair.

 Latest posts by Lauren Drobnjak (see all)

 - Why Your Child Avoids Contact Sports - March 27, 2017